Virtual Teaching Writing: Structure and Style®

 Additionally, completing the practicum assignments contributes significantly to teaching the process with fidelity, furnishes firsthand experience in the progression of the stylistic techniques, and provides a deeper understanding of the big picture of the Structure and Style method.

 For these reasons, Andrew Pudewa, Jeff Nease, and our Educational Consultants will focus on providing more time and support during the workshop for the completion of the practicum assignments.
-As more workshop details become available, we will share them in our Schools Division newsletters and on the Virtual Teaching Writing: Structure and Style workshop page on our website.
+As more workshop details become available, we will share them in our Schools Department newsletters and on the Virtual Teaching Writing: Structure and Style workshop page on our website.

 Learning to teach writing effectively is one of the most powerful investments a school can make in its teachers.
 Need more convincing?
 When Helen, a charter school administrator, was asked to describe what she saw in IEW’s methodology that would help her meet her goals for the language arts program at her school, this was her response: